 Dog training at home can be immense fun.
-It can also be hugely frustrating and disheartening.
+It can also be hugely frustrating and challenging.

-So it isn’t surprising that many pet parents either don’t bother, or start and then give up and accept low standards of behavior from their dogs
+Because dog training can be so challenging, it isn’t surprising that many pet parents either don’t bother, or start and then give up and accept low standards of behavior from their dogs.

 People train their dogs for many reasons.
 Such as to:

 - Avoid embarrassment

 All are valid.
 And at the very least, most of us want our dogs to be liked.
 So that they will be welcomed by friends and family.

 But there’s an even more important reason to train your dog.
 Let’s take a look at this now.

 Did you know that according to the National Council on Pet Population Study and Policy (NCPPSP) 96% of all dogs relinquished to shelters have had no obedience training?